Python API Reference

 parametersdictJSON Schema describing the tool’s input parameters.

 handlerCallableFunction called when the model invokes the tool.
 Can be sync or async.
-Receives a dict[str, Any] of arguments and should return a JSON-serializable value.
+Receives a dict[str, Any] of arguments and returns either a JSON-serializable value (auto-wrapped into ToolOutput(data=value)) or an explicit ToolOutput when you want to override what the LLM sees.

 tool = ToolDef(